Propel vs. Water: Evaluating Health Benefits & Concerns

 Is It Okay if I Drink Propel Instead of Water?
 The Final Verdict

-The answer to the question is it okay to drink propel instead of water can be confusing, but it’s the truth.
-It all depends on one’s use case.
+The answer to whether it’s okay to drink Propel instead of water can be confusing, but it’s the truth.
+It really depends on the individual’s specific needs.
 There’s no doubt that Propel is an effective rehydration drink because it’s got the electrolytes and vitamins the body needs to get hydrated.

 So, if an individual is exercising or working out regularly and need electrolyte replenishment during workout sessions, it is okay to drink Propel instead of plain water.